simonwardjones/simonwardjones.co.uk/content/posts/logistic_regression.md

 ```

-We also define the `sigmoid` function:
+We also define the `sigmoid` function.

 ```python